pjlau/fastapi_echarts/README.md

 # Simple FastAPI + ECharts Web App

 A simple web application using **FastAPI** for the backend API, **SQLite** for data storage, and **Apache ECharts** for interactive data visualization.
-The app displays a bar chart of sales data, with a dropdown to filter categories.
+The app displays a bar chart of sales data, where hovering over a bar highlights it and grays out other categories.

 ## Setup